estebanmunchjones2019/plugin-based-architecture-article/Readme.md

 The `showSearchResult` variable is set to `false` because this is the default setup for **most** users.

-5) **Modify `App.js`** to assign the global variable to a component's variable and add the logic that checks the latter variable's value and renders the Web Component `<search-result>`:
+5) **Modify `App.js`** to assign the global variable to a component variable and add the logic that checks the value of latter variable and renders the Web Component `<search-result>`:

 ```vue
 //App.vue